sleak-lbl/weekly-emails/items/newayplan.md

 The new NERSC allocation year (AY) begins on January 20, 2021.

-Any new and continuing projects received notice late last week.
-Next week, after the power maintenance is complete, NERSC will send additional information to PIs and PI proxies of continuing projects on how to update your project's continuing user list and authorize the use of premium.
+Any new and continuing projects received notice the week before last.
+This week NERSC will send additional information to PIs and PI proxies of continuing projects on how to update your project's continuing user list and authorize the use of premium.

 There will be a few changes for AY 2021 centered around access and charging for the "premium" QOS.
 PIs will now be able to authorize only select users to charge